alwynallan/twocents/README.md

   return res;
 }
 ```

+The routing runs in about 700us 6/7 of the time and twice that 1/7 of the time.
+On average 40kbps can be expected.
 A sample of the resulting data looks full-entropy to me.

 ![Bits](/twocents.bin.png)